pghoratiu/cordova-plugin-firebasex/README.md

     sudo gem install cocoapods-dependencies
     cd platforms/ios/
     pod dependencies

+In case you encounter issues with mising `UIBackgroundModes` setting in `PROJECT-Info.plist` it is most likely an issue in cordova as documented here [cordova-common PR-124](https://github.com/apache/cordova-common/pull/124).
+In more recent cocoapods versions >=1.7.0 there are more `*-Info.plist` matching thus the wrong file gets updated.

 ### Out-of-date pods
 If you receive a build error such as this:

     None of your spec sources contain a spec satisfying the dependencies: `Firebase/Analytics (~> 6.1.0), Firebase/Analytics (= 6.1.0, ~> 6.1.0)`.

 Make sure your local Cocoapods repo is up-to-date by running `pod repo update` then run `pod install` in `/your_project/platforms/ios/`.

 ### Strip debug symbols
 If your iOS app build contains too many debug symbols (i.e. because you include lots of libraries via a Cocoapods), you might get an error (e.g. [issue #28](https://github.com/dpa99c/cordova-plugin-firebase/issues/28)) when you upload your binary to App Store Connect, e.g.: